-All qualifications must be recognised by their own national educational authority.
+Each qualifications must be recognised by its home country's national educational authority as part of the country's national education system.
 For more information, you may consult the qualification register or the relevant education authority website of that country for more information.
 For the recognition status of local/non-local qualifications in Hong Kong, please consult the Hong Kong Qualifications Register

 Possibly.
 Work experience leading to advanced standing in a qualification is assessed on case-by-case basis.
 However, the assessment does not consider work experience/ professional qualification/unrecognized prior study/studies on its own.

 No. We could not assess qualifications of less than one-year full-time in duration.